 Such acceptance of internet-based cloud services offers an intriguing backdrop to the rapidly evolving SD-WAN sector especially in government and the wider public sector.

-A further conversation on a key aspect of the Smarter Working environment with one of our sponsors, discussing how it is developing and its implementing its strategy in this developing area.
+A further conversation on a key aspect of the Smarter Working environment with one of our sponsors, discussing how it is developing and implementing its strategy in this area.

 Martin Donnelly, the Chair of The Way We Work Delivery Board has reiterated that people are an organisation’s greatest asset.
 And the dedication and commitment of its people is said to be one of the best things about working in the Civil Service.
 But all too often people have been struggling to deliver high quality services against a background of outdated IT, poorly designed workplaces and inflexible working practices.
 People can only realise their full potential, and that of the organisation they work in, if they are empowered with the right tools and the right environment.